xtaran/ratpoison-desktop/README.md

 to use that in addition to the original `Ctrl-T` prefix.

-You will also find some configuration for [i3](http://i3wm.org/) (version 4 and upwards) in the repo as I also experiment with i3's tree-based layout to see if I can workaround some of awesome's shortcomings by using i3 instead.
+You will also find some configuration for [i3](http://i3wm.org/) (version 4 and upwards) in the repo as I also experiment with i3’s tree-based layout to see if I can workaround some of awesome’s shortcomings by using i3 instead.